WuorBhang/alx_travel_app_0x01/README.md

     └── views.py         # API views
 ```

-## License
+## 🏁 License

-This project is for educational purpose within the ALX ProDEV program.
+MIT License
+Open-source for educational use.
+© 2025 ALX, All rights reserved.